CycloneDX/guides/SBOM/en/0x15-Object-Model.md

 ### Formulation
 Formulation describes how something was manufactured or deployed.
-CycloneDX achieves this through the support of multiple formulas, workflows, tasks, and steps, which represent how the declared formula details precise steps to reproduce along with the observed formula describing the steps which transpired in the manufacturing process.
+CycloneDX achieves this through the support of multiple formulas, workflows, tasks, and steps, which represent the declared formulation for reproduction along with the observed formula describing the steps which transpired in the manufacturing process.

 ![Formulation](../../images/Object-Model/Formulation.svg)